liadber/naive-bayes-classifier/README.md

 *_Recommendations:_*

-1. Make sure you are using Python.7 as interpeter.
+1. Make sure you are using Python 2.7 as interpeter.

        Or you can download one from here https://www.python.org/downloads/release/python-2716/ and then define it in File>Setting> Search "Project Interpreter".